 This includes your full name, contact details like your permanent mailing address.
 Family background such as the name of your parents and their citizenship.
 Educational background such as name of your school, school address, your degree / course taken.
 Employment details.
 Any disability.

 Supply also in the designated space your email address and your chosen password.
 Take note that you should fill out all fields marked with an asterisk.
-Hit Save the information afterwards
+Hit Save the information afterward.

 Step 3: Uploading of your Photo ID